 New cat

-Setting up your home ready for your new cat to help them settle in quickly
+How to set up your home to help your new cat settle in quickly

-Cats, Adopters, Cat behaviour
+Cats, Adopters, Cat behaviour, Kitten

-A utility room is not a good choice, as you are in and out using noisy machines, plus you’ll be surprised how a cat can fit behind that washing machine!
+A spare room is best - one that you won't need to go into except to be with the cat.
+A utility room isn't a good choice, as you're constantly in and out and using noisy machines.
+Plus, you’ll be surprised how a cat can fit behind that washing machine!

-Now you’ve blocked off unsuitable hidey spots, then add some suitable ones back in!
 Set up a bed and safe space at the point furthest from the door.
 Two chairs and a blanket or sheet can make a great covered area.

-High spots are also important.
-A large cat tree or shelves work well.
+High spots are also important - a large cat tree or shelves work well.
 You can give a little cover with a pinned sheet.

 Providing these will help your cat explore and feel more comfortable with you around and by themselves.
 It doesn’t have to be expensive items and often children’s toys can be repurposed.
 Here are our favourites:

 Your cat will need to have food and water provided every day, but also spend time in the same room as your cat a few times a day.
-See our ‘Making friends with nervous cats’ page.

 Always go into their room at the same times each day and, before you enter, knock on the door so the cat has a chance to hide.
 The routine will be very reassuring to the cats so they can relax in between visits.